OldNESJunkie/uVNCRemoteControl/README.md

  -NOTE-
- For AD Import functionality, you must obtain a copy of ADFind from JoeWare (http://www.joeware.net/freetools/tools/adfind/) Place it in the same directory as uVNCRemoteControl.exe.
+ For AD Import functionality, you must obtain a copy of ADFind from JoeWare (http://www.joeware.net/freetools/tools/adfind/) Place ADFind.exe and adcsv.pl in the same directory as uVNCRemoteControl.exe.
- When you run uVNCRemoteControl.exe a new button will appear in the 'Program Options" tab.
+ When you run uVNCRemoteControl.exe a new button will appear in the "Program Options" tab for importing computers from AD.

 Application: